 Each year, NPEP accepts a minimum of 20 men from medium- and maximum-security correctional facilities in Illinois through an admissions process that is rigorous and selective.
-NPEP currently serves 2 cohorts with a total of 42 students.
+NPEP currently serves 2 cohorts with a total of 41 students.
 Accepted students enroll in 2–3 courses per quarter at Stateville Correctional Center, a maximum-security men’s prison in Crest Hill, IL, approximately 50 miles southwest of Evanston.
 Classes are taught by renowned Northwestern and Oakton faculty members, and students receive college credit through Northwestern’s School of Professional Studies and Oakton Community College tuition-free.
-NPEP students are currently eligible for an Associate of General Studies degree from Oakton Community College, generally within 2–3 years of admission.
+NPEP students are currently eligible for an Associate in General Studies degree from Oakton Community College, generally within 2–3 years of admission.

 NPEP’s educational programming also reaches beyond its core activities at Stateville Correctional Center by partnering with the Cook County Department of Corrections (CCDOC) to offer four-week introductory college-level courses at the Cook County Jail in Chicago.
 These courses are taught by Northwestern University faculty and advanced Ph.D. students and are offered across levels of security and in both the men’s and the women’s divisions.
 These mini-courses provide both meaningful exposure to liberal arts education to pre-trial and short-term incarcerated students and outstanding professional development opportunities for graduate students.